gphat/catalyst-plugin-session-store-redis/README.md

         redis_server => '127.0.0.1:6379',
         redis_debug => 0, # or 1!
         redis_reconnect => 60 # 60 is default
-    };
+        implementation => 'Redis' # Redis by default, or you can use Redis::Fast };

     # ... in an action: